 After a slow preparation, setting up the bimini, raising the dinghy, etc. we departed at 0835.
 It was windy indeed, the wind coming at strength anywhere between 15 and 30 knots predominantly from the NW.
 We motored slowly against this wind, running the water-maker, for the 6.2 M to Xerocambos (Ξηρόκαμπος) [37° 06.5' N 26° 52.3' E] where we arrived at 1005.

 There were several free mooring.
 I chose one belonging to the Aloni restaurant.
-But, as I was approaching the mooring, when I was very close to it, a man swimming on his back and completely oblivious to the slowly approaching sailboat, cut me off.
+But, as I was approaching the mooring, and I was very close to it, a man swimming on his back and completely oblivious to the slowly approaching sailboat, cut me off.
 I had to turn around, wait until he went away, and tried again.
 This time I got the mooring and all was fine.

 I jumped into the water to cool off and then I put up the tent.
 Afterwards I went ashore to inquire in the Aloni about my friends Mike & Nicola.
-I had heard that they have sold the S/Y Gordian Knot and now have rented year round a flat here in Xerocambos.
+I had heard that they had sold the S/Y Gordian Knot and now have rented, year round, a flat here in Xerocambos.
 Lefteris, Aloni’s proprietor, was very glad to see me, since I had not come here last year.
 He told me that Mike & Nicola were in UK for the past month but were due to arrive here this afternoon.

 I spent the rest of the day swimming and reading.
 I started reading on the Kindle the The Three Musketeers.
 While reading I saw 3 men in a very small inflatable being blown by the strong wind to Kalymnos while two of them were frantically rowing and the third furiously trying to start their recalcitrant outboard.
 I got into my dinghy and towed them back to their boat.
 They were Italians and very relieved by the “rescue.”
 Later one of them came to Thetis and insisted on giving me a bottle of wine as a thank you.